 The second phase of the TVET Sector Support Programme has been launched in January 2017 for another five years.
 The Programme is supported by the European Union, the Federal Republic of Germany and the Royal Norwegian Embassy.
-The overall objective of the Programme is to improve governance and private sector participation in the TVET sector to increase quality skill development that meets the demand of the labour market.
+The overall objective of the Programme is to improve governance and private sector for Pakistani youth and returning migrants participation in the TVET sector to increase quality skill development that meets the demand of the labour market.

-The TVET Sector Support Programme is being implemented across Pakistan including Azad Jammu & Kashmir and Gilgit Baltistan through following 04 intervention areas;
+The TVET Sector Support Programme is being implemented across Pakistan including Azad Jammu & Kashmir and Gilgit Baltistan through following 05 intervention areas;